Mun Sing HO

 Pierce Hall G2B, 29 Oxford St., Cambridge

-Household energy demand in urban China: Accounting for regional prices and rapid income change.
-Draft (2013)
+Household energy demand in urban China: Accounting for regional prices and rapid income change, Energy Journal (2016).
+Draft

-I am an economist at the IQSS working on productivity measurement and environmental policy analysis.
+I am an economist at the Harvard China Project and IQSS working on productivity measurement and environmental policy analysis.

-Papers on measuring and projecting US productivity growth with Dale Jorgenson (IQSS), Kevin Stiroh (NY Fed) and Jon Samuels (BEA) are listed here.
+Papers on measuring and projecting US productivity growth with Dale Jorgenson, Kevin Stiroh (NY Fed) and Jon Samuels (BEA) are listed here.

 Our numerical model of the US economy (Peter Wilcoxen, Richard Goettle, Dan Slesnick and Jorgenson) -- IGEM, Intertermporal General Equilibrium Model, has been used to analyze environmental, trade and tax policies.
-Our papers.
-Our contributions to the analyses at the EPA Climate Change Division.
+List of papers.
+Click here for our contributions to the analyses at the EPA Climate Change Division.

 My work at Resources for the Future includes analysis of carbon mitigation policies.